A Midsummer Night's Dream: Literary

+Karl Marx quotes from the play in the first volume of his magnum opus Das Kapital.

+The play was translated into Esperanto (constructed international auxiliary language) by Louise Briggs in 1920.

 W. Stanley Moss used the quotation "Ill met by moonlight" as the title of his Ill Met by Moonlight (1950), a non-fiction book about the kidnap of General Kreipe during WWII.
 The book was adapted into a film with the same name in 1957.

 Botho Strauß's play The Park (1983) is based on characters and motifs from A Midsummer Night's Dream.

 Neil Gaiman's comic series The Sandman uses the play in the 1990 issue "A Midsummer Night's Dream".
 In this story, Shakespeare and his company perform the play for the real Oberon and Titania and an audience of fairies.
 The play is heavily quoted in the comic, and Shakespeare's son Hamnet appears in the play as the Indian boy.
 This issue was the first and only comic to win the World Fantasy Award for Best Short Fiction, in 1991.

 Terry Pratchett's book Lords and Ladies (1992) is a parody of the play.

 Bernard Cornwell's novel Fools and Mortals (2017) is about the creation and first performance of the play, as seen by the young actor, Richard Shakespeare, brother of the playwright.